What is a CIS contractor (subcontractor)?

 Can I contact HMRC by post?

-You can write to HMRC for general enquiries about the Construction Industry Scheme or to appeal against a CIS penalty:
+You can write to HMRC for general enquiries about the construction industry scheme CIS or to appeal a penalty:

 PT Operations